gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 1. The joining node retrieves an Access Token from AS to access a join resource on the Group Manager ({{sec-joining-node-to-AS}}).
 The response from AS enables the joining node to start a secure channel with the Group Manager, if not already established.
 The joining node can also contact the AS for updating a previously released Access Token, in order to access further groups under the same Group Manager ({{sec-updating-authorization-information}}).

 2. Authentication and authorization information are transferred between the joining node and the Group Manager, starting a secure channel if not already established ({{sec-joining-node-to-GM}}).
-That is, a joining node MUST establish a secure communication channel with a Group Manager, before joining a mulitcast group under that Group Manager for the first time.
+That is, a joining node MUST establish a secure communication channel with a Group Manager, before joining a multicast group under that Group Manager for the first time.

 3. The joining node accesses the join resource hosted by the Group Manager, and performs the join process to become a member of the multicast group.